home | about us

 Take a few moments to jot down some of the things you are blessed with and why.
 At least three or four things you do well, and three or four possessions you truly value or are proud of.
 Your examples will be used later on in the lesson.

-Things that I can do well
+Things I do well:

 1. ______________________ Because: _______________________________________